roquedesouza209-developer/snake-legends/README.md

 # Snake Legends

-A game published on itch.io.
+A browser-based game I built and published on itch.io.

 ## 🎮 Play the Game
 👉 https://roquedesouza209-developer.itch.io/snake-legends

-## 📌 Overview
+## 🧠 Overview
-Snake Legends is a game built and published to explore gameplay mechanics and user interaction.
+Snake Legends is a simple but engaging game built to explore gameplay mechanics, user interaction, and deployment.

 ## 🚀 What I Did
-- Designed and developed the game
+- Designed and developed the full game
+- Structured gameplay logic and controls
-- Published it on itch.io
+- Published and deployed the game on itch.io
-- Tested gameplay and user experience
+- Tested user interaction and experience

+## 🛠 Tech Stack
+- HTML
+- CSS
+- JavaScript

-## 🧠 Why I Built This
+## 📌 Why I Built This
 I wanted to move beyond just building projects and actually ship something people can play and interact with.

-## Status
+## 🚧 Status
 Published and playable